Substance Use Disorder Treatment for Teens vs Adults

 Adults are placed in treatment programs using a different set of criteria that has been established by the American Society of Addiction Medicine (ASAM).
 These criteria use six dimensions of assessment, including the individual’s relapse risk and readiness to change behaviors, to help determine the intensity of treatment that is required for adults.
 The treatment types across this continuum of care include, in order of intensity:

-Nevertheless, some form of aftercare can always be helpful for adults in dealing with the potential stressors and negative life situations that can lead to weak moments and the possibility of giving in to cravings.
+Nevertheless, some form of aftercare can always be helpful for adults in dealing with the potential stressors and negative life situations that can lead to the possibility of giving in to cravings.
 Because of this, most adults can benefit from involvement in a 12-Step support group or other regular relapse prevention program that provides continual motivation to remain abstinent.

 Many of the signs that make up the criteria for the DSM-5 diagnosis of a substance use disorder are normative behaviors for teenagers.
 For this reason, sometimes the beginning of a substance use disorder in adolescents is missed because the behaviors are overlooked as being a part of “normal” teenage development.
 Based on this fact, a study from Addiction recommends that care be taken in applying the following criteria when diagnosing teenagers: